kevinjolly/python-exploring-gun-deaths/README.md

 # python-exploring-gun-deaths

-Using python programming concepts to explore gun deaths in the U.S
+Python programming concepts to explore gun deaths in the U.S by finding patterns in the demographics of the victims.

 The dataset gives us information on the following columns: